Type I and Type II Errors — Statistical Significance

 Type I and type II errors explained

 Understanding the relationship between variables in a test scenario helps to identify the likelihood of type I and type II errors.
-Statistical methods use estimates in making assumptions which may result in type I and type II errors from a flaw in data collection and formulation of assumptions as follows:3
+Statistical methods use estimates in making assumptions which may result in type I and type II errors from a flaw in data collection and formulation of assumptions as follows:

 Type I errors – False positives

 A type I error refers to the situation where a researcher implies that the test results are caused by a true effect when they are caused by chance.
 The significance level is the likelihood of making a type I error.
 The significance level is often capped at 5% or 0.05.
-This means that if the null hypothesis proposed is true, then the test results have a 5% likelihood of happening or less.4
+This means that if the null hypothesis proposed is true, then the test results have a 5% likelihood of happening or less.
+The initial p-value determines the statistical chances of arriving at your results.

 Type II Errors – False negatives

+A type II error occurs when the null hypothesis is false, yet it is not rejected.
+Hypothesis testing only dictates if you should reject the null hypothesis, and therefore not rejecting it does not necessarily mean accepting it.
 Often, a test may fail to detect a small effect because of low statistical power.
 The statistical power and a type II error risk have an inverse relationship.
 High statistical power of 80% and above minimizes the type II error risk.

 Error rate type I

-The null hypothesis is represented in a distribution curveAlpha is represented at the tail end of the curve.
+The null hypothesis is represented in a distribution curve.
+Alpha is represented at the tail end of the curve.
 The null hypothesis is rejected if the test results fall in the alpha region, and the test can be termed as statistically significant.
-However, the null hypothesis is accurate for this scenario; thus, we have a false positive.
+The null hypothesis is accurate in this case, as we have a false positive.

 Error rate type II